rif/imgdup2go/README.md

 ```
 go get -u -v https://github.com/rif/imgdup2go
 ```
 ## Credits
 The heavy lifting is done by the [duplo](https://github.com/rivo/duplo) library.

 A python version can be found [here](https://github.com/rif/imgdup)

+## WARNING
+This tool moves and deletes files.
+Please make a backup of your image collection before using it!